-- (a) The appropriate work registration code of any individual living in a county which does not administer a work program through income support division, and who is not exempt from E&T work registration, will be entered into the individual's computer file.
+- (a) The appropriate work registration code of any individual living in a county which does not administer a work program through the income support division (ISD), and who is not exempt from E&T work registration, will be entered into the individual's computer file.
 Those individuals will be dropped from referral to the E&T work program. - (b) Any household member living in a non-work program area may volunteer to participate in the E&T work program.
 The nearest county administering a work program through ISD will accept the participant. - E. E&T work program: The income support division (ISD) administers the work program for applicants and recipients of SNAP benefits who are mandatory and who voluntarily participate in the work program.
-The purpose of the work program is to assist household members participating in SNAP to gain skills that will increase an individual's ability to obtain and keep employment. - (1) Work registrant responsibilities: Each household member who must be registered for work is required to register at the time of initial application and every 12 months thereafter: - (2) HSD responsibilities: HSD is responsible for: - (a) screening each household member to determine work registration status; - (b) registering mandatory and voluntary participants: - (c) providing information and explaining to each applicant the E&T work requirements, rights and responsibilities and consequences for failure or refusal to comply; such information must be provided at application, at recertification, and when a previously exempt or new household member must be registered;
+The purpose of the work program is to assist household members participating in SNAP to gain skills that will increase an individual's ability to obtain and keep employment. - (1) Work registrant responsibilities: Each household member who must be registered for work is required to register at the time of initial application and every 12 months thereafter: - (2) HSD responsibilities: HSD is responsible for: - (a) screening each household member to determine work - (b) registering mandatory and voluntary participants: - (c) providing information and explaining to each applicant the E&T work requirements, rights and responsibilities and consequences for failure or refusal to comply; such information must be provided at application, at recertification, and when a previously exempt or new household member must be registered; - (d) disqualifying non-compliant individuals, and reinstating individuals who are subsequently determined to meet an exemption. - (3) Reporting changes to the E&T work program: The following changes will be reported to the E&T work program: - (a) work participants who become exempt from work registration;